 Normally the External Wi-Fi drivers work best so keep that setting.

+Select the country you will be using your FPP device.

 Click on the wlan0 interface (wlan0 is the wireless interface)

 Select DHCP if you want your router to assign the IP address, select Static if you want to assign the IP address yourself.